stevenschwenke/SoftwareEngineeringCourse/domainDrivenDesign.md

 - repository reconstructs already existing objects from storage while factory creates objects from scratch

 ##Refactoring toward deeper insight
+- Refactoring is done not only to make implementation better, but also to update new insights into the business logic

 ###Continuous Refactoring
 - change code to make it better
 - automated test great support for this work